 Do you take mealtime insulin?

-Consider discussing any of the following medications with your diabetes doctor (for a more comprehensive list of diabetes medications please refer to: Drug Treatment Options)
+Consider discussing any of the following medications with your diabetes doctor.

-- Symlin: Is a synthetic form of the hormone amylin.
-Symlin works by slowing the movement of food from the stomach to small intestine and inhibits the release of glucagon (a hormone that counteracts insulin action).
+- Symlin: Symlin works by slowing the movement of food from the stomach to the small intestine and inhibiting glucagon's release.

 - Byetta, Bydureon and Victoza: These medications are in a class of drugs called incretin mimetics.
 They work by enhancing insulin secretion in response to high blood sugar following a meal as well as slow down the movement of food from the stomach to small intestine.